AdaGold/video-store-api/README.md

 For each API endpoint defined in the controllers, you should have _at least_:
 - A basic test with no parameters, if applicable
-- Positive and negative tests for any URI parameters (user ID, movie title)
+- Positive and negative tests for any URI parameters
 - Testing around any data in the request body

 For this project, we will only require tests for the models around validations.